Devilbend Natural Features Reserve: Fishing

 Devilbend and Bittern Reservoirs have game fishes regularly stocked by the Victorian Fisheries Authority, both introduced (such as rainbow trout, brown trout and yellow perch) and native species (such as estuary perch, Australian bass and surf bream), as well as variously naturalized invasive species (such as redfin and carp).
 Angling is permitted but all adults aged between 18 and 69 require a recreational fishing license and all fishing activities needs to be done in accordance with the Victorian Recreational Fishing Guide.
-Bank fishing is permitted only in five designated fishing zones in the northern shores of the two reservoirs (four in Devilbend, one in Bittern), and boat fishing only in the non‐powered watercraft zone on Devilbend Reservoir.
+Bank fishing is permitted only in five designated fishing zones in the northern shores of the two reservoirs (four in Devilbend, one in Bittern), and boat fishing only for non‐powered watercraft (human- and wind-powered) in the designated 33 ha boating zone in the northern arm of the Devilbend Reservoir.

 Starting in 2010, the Devilbend Reservoir was stocked with 14,000 rainbow trout and 21,000 brown trout.
 Those first trout stocks were done secretly, and much of the initial fingerlings were eaten by native perches.
 In November 2017, the Victorian Fisheries Authority released 180 thumping brown trout (2.5 kg each, grown at the Snobs Creek hatchery) into the Reservoir to "improve the mixed fishery".
 100,000 trout were stocked in the Devilbend Reservoir between 2010 and 2017.